purescript-contrib/purescript-react/README.md

 To avoid `orderedList` from being recreated each time, a function can be defined that specifies the type parameter with the type class contraint.
-If the component using the ordered list knows that the elements are of type `Int`, the component can define `orderedListInt` as shown above, and use it to render the ordered list instead of `orderedList`.
+If the component using the ordered list knows that the items are of type `Int`, the component can define `orderedListInt` as shown above, and use it to render the ordered list instead of `orderedList`.